RobertEichenseer/FTA.DefaultAzureCredentialSample/README.md

 |Azure Power Shell|If you have authenticated to Azure by using the Connect-AzAccount cmdlet from Azure PowerShell, DefaultAzureCredential can authenticate the app to Azure by using that same account.|
 |Interactive|DefaultAzureCredential interactively authenticates you via the current system's default browser.|

+## Sample

+### Create environment

+To run this sample, follow the following steps:
+- Open a command line and go to ```src/CreateEnv/```.
+- Run the ```CreateEnv.azcli``` file step by step: (TODO map step of azcli file to steps bellow)
+  - Login into Azure account.
+  - Create a storage Account and a container.
+  - Create storage container role assignment.
+  - Create Service Principal.
+  - Set environment variables for demo app.

+### Test Different Authtentication Types

+- Call a dotnet application that will test differnt authentication types.
+The code demonstrates two methods to authenticate to Azure Blob Storage using the DefaultAzureCredential class:
+  - Accessing Blob Storage using Service Principal.
+  - Accessing Blob Storage using CLI login.

+    For both methods, the code creates an instance of DefaultAzureCredential and passes the options to exclude other types of credentials.
+Then, tries to list the containers in the storage account.

 ## Known Issues